-The table below reports the outstanding balances of debt for 2021 and 2020 for governmental activities.
+The table below reports the outstanding balances of debt for 2022 and 2021 for governmental activities.
 The County's balance in general obligation debt and notes payable decreased compared to the prior year, due to scheduled payments being greater than the amounts issued.

-The County issued approximately \$700 thousand of new leases during fiscal year 2021 for fleet vehicles.
-Conversely, bonded debt continues to decrease, and the last bond issuance is scheduled for final payment in 2023.
+The County issued approximately \$400 thousand of new leases during fiscal year 2022 for fleet vehicles.
+Conversely, bonded debt continues to decrease, and the last bond issuance made final payment in the current year.
 Detailed information concerning the County's long-term debt is available in the notes to the financial statements.